ywang-zju/ywang-zju.github.io/_pages/about.md

 #     <p>Max-Planck-Ring 4</p>
 #     <p>72076 Tübingen, Germany</p>

-news: false
+news:  true
 social: true
 ---
-I am a Postdoc in [Autonomous Vision Group](http://cvlibs.net/), a part of the MPI for Intelligent Systems and the University of Tübingen leading by [Prof. Andreas Geiger](https://avg.is.tuebingen.mpg.de/person/ageiger).
-I received my Ph.D. in Control Science and Engineering from [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University) in June 2018, where I worked with [Prof. Yong Liu](https://person.zju.edu.cn/en/yongliu).
-Before that, I received the B.S. degree from [Xi'an Jiaotong University](https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University) in Automation.

-My research interests include computer vision and deep learning, in especially their applications for semantic and geometric scene understanding in 3D.
-Currently, I am working on 3D reconstruction and simultaneously 2D and 3D scene understanding.
+I am a lecturer in the Department of Control Science and Engineering, Zhejiang University.
+I received my PhD from Department of Control Science and Engineering, Zhejiang University in 2016.
+As an exchange scholar, I visited University of Technology, Sydney and Stanford University from 2013 to 2015.

+My research interests include robot persistent autonomy, machine learning and computer vision.
+I developed several robot systems including laser guided vehicles, last-mile package delivery robot, and fast deployment of industrial robots, of which some systems have been applied in production.

-Contact: [yiyi [dot] liao [at] tue [dot] mpg [dot] de](mailto:yiyi.liao@tue.mpg.de)
+Contact: [ywang24 [at] zju [dot] edu [dot] cn](mailto:ywang24@zju.edu.cn)
 <br/>
-Address: Max-Planck-Ring 4, 72076 Tübingen, Germany
+Address: Zheda Road 38, Xihu District, Hangzhou, China

+{% if page.news %}
+   {% include news.html %}
+{% endif %}

 {% include projects.html %}